 Our Overall Plan

 The diagram below shows our overall plan (*note that technically, the state and work pension is not until infinity).
 As you can see, as we get older, our sources of income should hopefully increase.
 For many people, it is the reverse.
 We are aiming to reach FI by the 30th July 2025.
 Why this date?
-It will mark exactly 18 years in the Police and when I’m still 40 (just before my 41st birthday).
+It will mark exactly 18 years in the Police and when I’m still 40.
 At the moment, I’d still like to continue working as a Police Officer until I reach 20 years of service even if it is just part-time for the two years after FI so that I can leave with a Long Service Medal.
 May seem silly to hit the pause button for what is just a shiny bit of metal, but I’ve really valued my time in Policing so far and it will hold a lot of sentimental value to me.
 Who knows.
 I might end up leaving earlier or later than planned.
 That’s the beauty of FI and the potential flexibility it provides.

 Over the next 7 years, we will continue to try and grow our savings rate.
 The money we save is invested in the following things: